 The maritime industry’s landscape is facing many challenges both internal and external, from the changes happening within and from worldwide geopolitical issues.
 In a time like this, resilience and sustainability have become a top priority for maritime businesses.
-New business models need to be established to keep up with the industry’s development.
+New technologies and business models need to be established to keep up with the industry’s development.
 Especially now that environmental concerns have become more urgent than ever, with more policies being put in place to mitigate emission, businesses would need to be flexible in order to keep up.

 A true smart port needs to be able to fully capitalize on the potential of IoT applications and technology.
 Thanks to IoT, a smart port can take advantage of the newest insights within the supply chain and optimally configure the port.
-IoT innovations represent great change and great opportunities for many sectors, and for the development of smart port in particular.
+IoT innovations represent great change and great opportunities for many sectors, and for the development of smart port technologies in particular.
 However, it is also an enormous challenge to assimilate the various different elements of a supply chain to achieve an effective IoT solution.

 Every step of a port operation always involves many different actors.
 Interactions between those involved make up the large part of every operation, which makes security and coordination very important.
 Because of this, blockchain has become more and more common in the development of smart ports.
 Thanks to distributed ledger technology (DLT), information and transactions can be processed more efficiently and securely.
 The use of blockchain would also help reduce traditional methods of communication that could be cumbersome and inefficient.

 A complex environment like a port inevitably produces high volumes of data very quickly.
 Big data innovation is all about the power to process and utilize these data, capturing the most important insights at the right time to aid decision making.
 When ports keep to traditional methods, there could be a lot of hidden costs due to the inability to analyze every step of the process.
-Big data technology has the potential to create great values for ports, and thus is an essential component of a smart port.
+Big data technology has the potential to create great values for ports, and thus is an essential component of a smart port technologies.